aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/traceroute.png)

 This process repeats until we've made a packet with a `TTL` high enough that it reaches the destination before being dropped.
+There's a neat piece of software that can do all of this, called `traceroute`.
+It's this that we'll use to light up the logical path that packets take between point A and point B.

 ### houston, we need a visual